yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 9. The condition for a MATLAB while loop must be a boolean expression.
 (True/False)
 10. If the condition for a MATLAB while loop is always true, the loop will execute infinitely.
 (True/False)
 11. A while loop in MATLAB can be nested inside another while loop.
 (True/False)
+12. The continue statement can be used to skip the rest of a loop iteration and start the next iteration.
+13. You can nest if statements within each other to create more complex conditional structures.
+14. A switch statement can have multiple default cases.
+15. The break statement can be used to exit a function.
+16. Switch statements can be used to control the flow of a program based on a single variable.
+17. Switch statements can only be used to handle a single case.
+18. In MATLAB, the if statement is used for conditional execution of code when a given expression is true.
+19. The if statement can be followed by an optional else block to specify code to execute when the condition is false.
+20. The switch statement is used to perform different actions based on the value of a single expression.
+21. The else block of an if statement is mandatory; you cannot have an if statement without an else block.

 **For loop:**